TheeMush/theemush/README.md

 # Hi, I'm Mush!

-I'm a Software Developer and a full time student!
+I'm a software developer and a full time student

 ## 👋 About me